Device ID

 Below are some of the ways this ID is helpful:

-- App Support & Debugging: Support teams often request a Device ID to diagnose issues within mobile analytics systems.
+• App Support & Debugging: Support teams often request an ID to diagnose issues within mobile analytics systems.

 How to Check Device ID?

-Dealing with this question is common then how do check the device ID?
+Dealing with this question is common, so how do we check the device ID?

 There are a few different ways to check the ID, especially when using an Android phone.
 Here are the most common and easiest ways: